SCALEit-eG/scaleit-interfaces-specification/ResourceManagement/README.md

 - category: optional, string

 Request headers:
-- Content-Type: MIME type of file
+- Content-Type: MIME type of file or multipart/form-data
     - not needed if "rename" or "move" query parameters used
+    - if multipart/form-data then it needs to have "file" entry

 Request body:
 - content of the file if replace operation
+- or multipart/form-data body

 Response codes:
 - 200 OK: successfully replaced, renamed or moved